elenabagnera/CapitalBikesProject/README.md

 This will require a minor update for ridership when complete.

+3. Clean up weather predictors.

+Delete columns that have missing data or find out how to fill in that data.
+Some data is likely not needed (wind_direction for example)

-3. Create models on the new data
+4. Create models on the new data

-4. Analyze results of models
+5. Analyze results of models

-5. Create final website to present results
+6. Create final website to present results